Revised and Updated, May 2021

 “If you are a budding food writer, or know one, “Will Write for Food” by Dianne Jacob (Da Capo Press, 353 pages, $16.99), is a good volume to have on hand.
 Jacob, who for more than 30 years has written and edited for many publications, takes the novice through the steps of getting published in a variety of forms: from blogs and print to cookbooks and memoir.
 In her latest edition, she discusses monetization of food writing (the ever important how to earn income from your work).
 In addition to her advice, she includes interviews with successful food writers and offers writing exercises to bump up the literary skills of the reader in this thorough, well-organized reference.”— Minneapolis Star Tribune

-Considered the Food Bloggers’ Bible
+Considered the Food Writers’ Bible

 Food writing and food blogging is everywhere.
 It’s constantly adapting to evolving palates, publishing trends, and new technologies.
 It’s not just a hobby.
 Many food bloggers command a six-figure income.
 They can afford to hire employees and consultants.